bloominstituteoftechnology/web-module-challenge-classes/README.md

 <summary><strong>Using VSCode and the Command Line:</strong></summary>

 1. Fork repo and add TL as collaborator on Github.
+X
 1. Clone _your_ fork (not Lambda's repo by mistake!).
+X
 1. `cd` into your newly cloned repository.
+X
 1. Create a new branch by typing `git checkout -b <firstName-lastName>`.
 1. Install dependencies by typing `npm install`.
 1. Run tests by typing `npm run test:watch`.